parallelchain-io/parallelchain-protocol/Blockchain.md

 The above descriptions of "operation successful" and "operation failed" are intentionally vague.
 What "operation successful" and "operation failed" means depends on the variant of the command.
 This is specified in [runtime](Runtime.md).

-### Log
+#### Log

-Besides return values, a **log** is another way commands can put generic data about its execution onto the chain.
-Logs have the benefits over return values that their topics are combined into the block's [log bloom](#block-header), and that a command receipt can have multiple logs.
+Besides return values, a **log** is another way commands can put generic data about its execution onto the blockchain.
+Logs have two benefits over return values:
+1. A single command receipt can have multiple logs.
+2. Their topics are combined into the block's [log bloom](#block-header).

 A log is a structure with fields: